 – Click on the image to enlarge or purchase –

 The Nodding Thistle (Carduus natans) is a member of the Asteraceae or Aster family.
-It is a smooth or thinly hairy biennial which grows between 1- and 7-feet tall.
+Also known as with the common names musk thistle and nodding plumeless thistle, it is a smooth or thinly hairy biennial which grows anywhere between 1- and 7-feet tall.
+Requiring 2 years to complete a full reproductive cycle it may germinate and flower in a single year in warmer climates.
 The leaves, which can be up to 10-inches long and 4-inches wide, are mostly smooth and deeply lobed.
-The flower heads are up to 2-inches wide, usually nodding and solitary at the ends of very long stalks.
+The solitary flower heads are up to 2-inches wide at the ends of very long stalks.
+These flower heads commonly droop to a 90° to 120° angle from the stem when mature, hence the name.
 The flowers are reddish-purple.
-The Nodding Thistle can be found in pastures, on roadsides and in waste places.
+Flowering occurs from June to October with seed dissemination occurring approximately one month after the flowers form.
+A single flower head may produce 1,200 seeds which are wind dispersed.
+The seeds may remain viable in the soil for over ten years, making it a difficult plant to control.
+It can be found in pastures, on roadsides and in waste places.
 It is a native of Eurasia but has now become widely established in the US and Canada.
 It flowers from May to November.

 – Click on the image to enlarge or purchase –